 ZTF Summer Undergraduate Astronomy Institute

-With Eric Bellm (Caltech Project Scientist for ZTF), I designed program for astrophysics undergraduates working both at Caltech and at Pomona College.
-The program is funded for five years by the National Science Foundation and is known as the “ZTF Summer Undergraduate Astronomy Institute.”
-The Institute is intended to help students learn about the science and technology surrounding their summer research projects, and to learn more about ZTF – the Zwicky Transient Factory.
-ZTF promises to be the premier instrument for discovering supernovae, variable stars and new asteroids, and this Institute will give you a great overview of techniques in time-domain astrophysics, observational astronomy and instrument development.
+With Eric Bellm (Caltech Project Scientist for ZTF) and working with the ZTF team and Eli Quetin from Pomona College, I led a program for astrophysics undergraduates working both at Caltech and at Pomona College.
+The program was funded for five years, from 2015 to 2019, by the National Science Foundation and was known as the “ZTF Summer Undergraduate Astronomy Institute.”
+The Institute was designed as a boot camp to enable students to immerse in the science and technology surrounding their summer research projects, and to learn more about ZTF – the Zwicky Transient Factory – and time domain astrophysics.
+ZTF was developed to transform the Palomar Observatory for discovering supernovae, variable stars, and new asteroids, and the ZTF Undergraduate Institute provided students with an intensive overview of techniques in time-domain astrophysics, observational astronomy, and instrument development.

 screenshot_166